Google rolls out pro-privacy DNS-over-HTTPS support in Chrome 83... with a handy kill switch for corporate IT

 That left extension developers grumbling that Google never had any intention of testing the feature or incorporating developer feedback. ®

-Sponsored: Webcast: Ransomware has gone nuclear
+Sponsored: Ransomware has gone nuclear